 \begin{definition}[Associated handle structure on a 0-handle, or $\bdy M$] Let $\mathcal{H}$ be a handle structure of a 3-manifold $M$.
 Suppose each 0-handle has connected intersection with the union of the 1-handles and the 2-handles. \begin{enumerate} \item The boundary of each 0-handle inherits an \emph{associated handle structure}.
 The 0-handles of this structure are the components of intersection between the 0-handles and the 1-handles.
 The 1-handles of the associated handle structure are the components of intersection between the 0-handles and the 2-handles.
 The 2-handles of the associated handle structure are the remainder of the boundary of the 0-handles, which are discs by assumption. \item The boundary of the 3-manifold also inherits a handle structure, where the $i$-handles are the components of intersection between $\partial M$ and the $i$-handles of $\mathcal{H}$. \end{enumerate} \end{definition}

-\begin{definition}[Dual handle structure to triangulation] Given a triangulation $\calT$ of a closed 3-manifold, there is a handle structure, called the \emph{dual handle structure}, obtained as follows.
+\begin{definition}[Dual handle structure to triangulation] Given a triangulation $\calT$ of a compact 3-manifold $M$, there is a handle structure for $M$ with a thin open collar neighbourhood of $\partial M$ removed.
+This is called the \emph{dual handle structure} and is obtained as follows.
 Each tetrahedron gives rise to a 0-handle, which is obtained from the tetrahedron by removing a thin open regular neighbourhood of its boundary.
-Each face of $\calT$ gives rise to 1-handle, which we take to be a thin regular neighbourhood of the face with a thin open regular neighbourhood of the edges of $\calT$ removed.
-Each edge of $\calT$ forms a 2-handle, by taking a regular neighbourhood of the edge and removing a small open regular neighbourhood of the endpoints of the edge.
-Finally, regular neighbourhoods of the vertices correspond to 3-handles.
+Each face of $\calT$ not lying wholly in $\partial M$ gives rise to 1-handle, which we take to be a thin open regular neighbourhood of the face with a thin open regular neighbourhood of the edges of $\calT$ removed.
+Each edge of $\calT$ not lying in $\partial M$ forms a 2-handle, by taking a regular neighbourhood of the edge and removing a small open regular neighbourhood of the endpoints of the edge.
+Finally, regular neighbourhoods of the vertices in the interior of $M$ correspond to 3-handles.